Werkov/Werkov.github.io/_drafts/millionaire.md

 // position of highest decisive bit) but we use 2 bit encoding,
 // so the rotation has to cover 2*d bits
 // we could use even k bit rotation but:
-//   a) that would inflict more contraints on the lenght of zero-zone to
+//   a) that would inflict more contraints on the length of zero-zone to
 //      avoid encountering zone of zeroes generated randomly
 //   b) rotation boundary can be in the middle of the 2 encoding bits making
 //      result detection harder